Resources for Teachers

 Classroom teachers are a priority at The Huntington.
 Our goal is to help teachers use The Huntington's extensive resources to augment and complement their classroom curriculum, and to meet local, state, and national academic standards in a variety of subjects.
 We provide field trips, workshops, institutes, and online lesson plans and other materials, nearly all of which are offered free of charge.
 Salary point credit is also made available whenever possible.

 The Huntington offers a number of different school programs free of charge.
 These programs are held during non-public, morning hours and are led by volunteer docent teachers who guide the students in interactive explorations of The Huntington's treasures.
-Learn more about art, garden, and library school programs, and then complete the registration form.
+Learn more about art, garden, and library school programs, and then register online.

 Register now >

 A unique, two-week institute designed primarily for secondary teachers of English and Drama, Shakespeare at The Huntington focuses on teaching Shakespeare through performance, and features an international faculty of scholars, educators and theater professionals.

 View course dates and descriptions